Female entrepreneurs are just as resilient as men–despite lower revenue

 Wentworth says he’s not surprised by the study’s findings because men and women approach small business management differently.

-“Guys are read-shoot-aim, whereas females, in my experience at least, are much more methodical about it,” he says.
+“Guys are ready-shoot-aim, whereas females, in my experience at least, are much more methodical about it,” he says.
 “They’re better at knowing what they don’t know and seeking professional help.”

 Like the clichéd story of a man refusing to stop and ask for directions, Wentworth believes it’s the same ego that pushes them to take bigger risks as small business owners, resulting in the same business survival rate as women despite enjoying higher revenues and receiving more external financing.